Deepslalitha/DockerKubeApp/README.md

 8. Configure Docker plugins in jenkins.
 9. Configure Kubernetes Plugin in jenkins.
 10. Add DockerHub Credentails in jenkins.
-11. Configure Webhook in Git hub.
+11. Create a pipeline.
-12. Configure Jenkins to Run pipeline whenever a commit is made to repo (GitScm Polling).
+12. Configure Webhook in Git hub.
-13. Create a pipeline.
+13. Configure Jenkins to run pipeline whenever a commit is made to repo (GitScm Polling).

  **Spring Boot App**